Da-nae/Kabibi-food/README.md

 Aurélie : the organization of Sass files (too many lines of code !).
 Danaé : the responsive part on different work made by others.

+Both : As our first team project with git and sass, we feel that it's not yet the best it can be.
+We hope to be faster in the future without the muddling of the first try !